 The obvious question appears.
 What if our view depends on multiple values and we wish to animate according to all of them?
 There are two solutions.

-First, it is possible to cascade multiple AnimatablePairs to pass more (like 3 or 4) values.
+to pass more (like 3 or 4) values.
 Something like this:

 AnimatablePair<CGFloat, AnimatablePair<CGFloat, AnimatablePair<CGFloat, CGFloat>>>

-This is actually used within the implementation of EdgeInsets type, but as you can guess, it is not very flexible and usable for more than five or six values.
+type, but as you can guess, it is not very flexible and usable for more than five or six values.

-Luckily, there is a better approach.
-As animatableData can be set any type that implements to VectorArithmetic protocol.
-As we have seen, it is implemented by basic scalar types like Double or CGFloat and of course by AnimatablePair.
+protocol.
+As we have seen, it is implemented by basic scalar types like Double

 Our type is implemented as a standard Euclidean vector: addition, subtraction, and scale of these vectors are being done per-value and the magnitude of the vector is computed as a sum of all squared values.
 In case you need to refresh this part of high-school math, check this wikipedia article.

-The whole implementation of AnimatableVector:
+The whole implementation of AnimatableVector

 struct AnimatableVector: VectorArithmetic {